-Cosmetology, Esthetics and Instructor courses offered at Ogle School will soon be available in both a traditional on-campus format, as well as a hybrid of on-campus learning (75%) and distance education (25%).
-Course length and schedules do not vary by delivery method.
-Schedules listed below are for both program versions.
-Hybrid students will attend one day per week via distance education and the remaining four days on-campus.
+BARBER Arlington Campus (On-Campus Only) | HYBRID Cosmetology Hybrid & Esthetics Hybrid (All Campuses) Cosmetology and Esthetics programs offered at Ogle School will soon be available in both a traditional on-campus format as well as a hybrid of on-campus learning (75%) and distance education (25%).
+Program length and schedules do not vary by delivery method.
+Schedules listed herein are for both program versions.
+Students enrolled in a hybrid program will attend one day per week via distance education and the remaining four days on campus.